regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

     <li>Recover when you need to.
 Working when you're sick can be demoralizing and significantly interfere with proper recovery.</li>
     <li>Manage pain and injuries.
 Anything from a cuts to back pain can be significant, unpredictable interruptions and put you off for months at a time.</li>

-    <h2>Setting tasks</h2>
-    <li>Have just a few things that you want to achieve in a day.
-You should never think that you can have more priorities than you have arms.
-Write them down somewhere or prioritize using RTM when you go to bed each night. </li>
-    <li>before you start a task, estimate how long it will take. then ask somebody who's done it before, to avoid the planning fallacy</li>
-    <li>write your tasks in imperative verb form. it seems silly, but it works </li>
-    <li>write tasks you can achieve - if nobody but you knows what "done" is, that's a bad sign</li>
-    <li>Write tasks that you can achieve in one sitting.
-"Plan career" is not a task but, "write down all the jobs that my mentors have worked," is a task that can be completed in one sitting.</li>
-    <li>use remember the milk. learn the keyboard shortcuts. learn the smart add token things. use smart searches. read the forums for more tips.</li>

-    <h2>Before you start a task...</h2>
-    <li>take the most important thing on your todo list and hide everything else. this will reduce the chance of procrastinating on small tasks</li>
-    <li>ask somebody else what you should do today. don't give them options, just ask them.</li>
-    <li>before you start working on a task, explain to someone else why you intend to work on it. if there's noone nearby, speak to your coffee mug. if you are avoiding verbalizing your rationale, you should probably be working on something else</li>
-    <li>consider, how much would i pay for somebody else to do this for me? if not very much, you should get someone else to do it! or take it as a sign that this isn't important</li>
-    <li>if you are about to start a task for the purpose of X and Y, brainstorm alternative ways to achieve both. is it possible to get X and Y more easily if you seek them out separately?</li>
-    <li>what would your far-future self say if he saw you doing this? would he think you were wasting your time?</li>
-    <li>if your were giving advice to a friend, would you recommend they work on what you're working on now?</li>

-    <h2>Recurring tasks</h2>
-    <li>is this something you've done a number of times before? what lessons did you learn last time</li>
-    <li>is this something you've done a number of times before? why isn't it easier this time? how can i automate this?
-You are what you don't automate.</li>
-    <li>why did you form this habit in the first place? has the context changed? if you knew then what you know now, would you have started?</li>

     <h2>Plateau busting</h2>
     <li>collaborate with somebody smarter than you</li>
     <li>collaborate with somebody more creative than you</li>